dhamidi/smolcode/codegen/docs.md

 ## API Interaction for Single File Generation (`api.go`)

-The function responsible for a single file generation request (e.g., `makeSingleFileAPIRequest` in `api.go`) handles the communication for one desired output file.
+The `makeChatCompletionsRequest` function in `api.go` is responsible for a single file generation request and handles the communication for one desired output file.

 ### API Endpoint